publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch28/m__us_usc_t16_s1274.md

  __Missouri; Administration of Eleven Point Wild and Scenic Corridor__

     [Pub.
-L. 102–220, § 3][/us/pl/102/220/s3], Dec.
+L. 102–220][/us/pl/102/220], § 3, Dec.
 11, 1991, [105 Stat.
 1674][/us/stat/105/1674], authorized Secretary to manage lands, waters, and interests within The Eleven Point Wild and Scenic Corridor pursuant to the provisions of this chapter.
 See [section 3 of Pub.
 L. 102–220][/us/pl/102/220/s3] set out as a note under [section 539h of this title][/us/usc/t16/s539h].

  __Montana; Administration of Wild and Scenic River Segment of Missouri River__

     [Pub.
-L. 94–486, title II][/us/pl/94/486], §§ 202, 203, Oct.
+L. 94–486, title II][/us/pl/94/486/tII], §§ 202, 203, Oct.
 12, 1976, [90 Stat.
 2327][/us/stat/90/2327], 2328, as amended by [Pub.
-L. 100–552, § 5][/us/pl/100/552/s5], Oct.
+L. 100–552][/us/pl/100/552], § 5, Oct.
 28, 1988, [102 Stat.
 2768][/us/stat/102/2768], provided for administration of wild and scenic river segment of the Missouri River known as Missouri Breaks Freeflowing River segment, establishment of detailed boundaries, acquisition of lands and interests in lands, and construction of visitor facilities in or near Fort Benton.

  __Nebraska; Niobrara River; Designation of 6-Mile Segment as Component of National Wild and Scenic Rivers System__

 [Pub.
-L. 102–50, § 3(b)][/us/pl/102/50/s3/b], May 24, 1991, [105 Stat.
+L. 102–50][/us/pl/102/50], § 3(b), May 24, 1991, [105 Stat.
 254][/us/stat/105/254], provided that:

 > “If, within 5 years after the date of enactment of this Act \[May 24, 1991\], funds are not authorized and appropriated for the construction of a water resources project on the 6-mile segment of the Niobrara River from its confluence with Chimney Creek to its confluence with Rock Creek, at the expiration of such 5-year period the 6-mile segment shall be designated as a component of the National Wild and Scenic Rivers System by operation of law, to be administered by the Secretary of the Interior in accordance with sections 4 and 5 of this Act \[see below\] and the applicable provisions of the Wild and Scenic Rivers Act ([16 U.S.C.
 1271–128][/us/usc/t16/s1271–128]7).
 The Secretary of the Interior shall publish notification to that effect in the Federal Register.”

  __New Hampshire; Lamprey River Advisory Committee__

     [Pub.
 L. 104–333, div.
-I, title IV, § 405(b)][/us/pl/104/333/s405/b], Nov.
+I, title IV][/us/pl/104/333/dI/tIV], § 405(b), Nov.
 12, 1996, [110 Stat.
 4149][/us/stat/110/4149], as amended by [Pub.
-L. 106–176, title I, § 106(b)][/us/pl/106/176/s106/b], Mar.
+L. 106–176, title I][/us/pl/106/176/tI], § 106(b), Mar.
 10, 2000, [114 Stat.
 26][/us/stat/114/26]; [Pub.
-L. 106–192, § 2(b)(1)][/us/pl/106/192/s2/b/1], May 2, 2000, [114 Stat.
+L. 106–192][/us/pl/106/192], § 2(b)(1), May 2, 2000, [114 Stat.
 233][/us/stat/114/233], provided that Secretary of the Interior coordinate his management responsibilities with respect to Lamprey River, New Hampshire, with Lamprey River Advisory Committee, that zoning ordinances adopted by towns of Epping, Durham, Lee, and Newmarket, New Hampshire, be deemed to satisfy [section 1277(c) of this title][/us/usc/t16/s1277/c], and that Secretary’s land acquisition be limited to acquisition by donation or acquisition with consent of donor and be subject to additional criteria of Lamprey River Management Plan.

  __New Jersey; Administration of Wild and Scenic River Segments of Maurice and Manumuskin Rivers and Menantico and Muskee Creeks__

     [Pub.
-L. 103–162, § 3][/us/pl/103/162/s3], Dec.
+L. 103–162][/us/pl/103/162], § 3, Dec.
 1, 1993, [107 Stat.
 1970][/us/stat/107/1970], provided for administration of Wild and Scenic River segments of Maurice and Manumuskin Rivers and Menantico and Muskee Creeks, New Jersey, planning assistance to local political subdivisions, segment additions, and appropriations to carry out administrative functions.

  __New Jersey; Administration of Wild and Scenic River Segments of Great Egg Harbor River__

     [Pub.
-L. 102–536, § 2][/us/pl/102/536/s2], Oct.
+L. 102–536][/us/pl/102/536], § 2, Oct.
 27, 1992, [106 Stat.
 3529][/us/stat/106/3529], provided for administration of Wild and Scenic River segments of Great Egg Harbor River, New Jersey, review of local river management plans, biennial review of compliance with local river management plans, reports to Congress on deviations from such plans which could diminish value of river segments, and authorization of appropriations.

  __New Jersey; Administration of Wild and Scenic River Segments of Musconetcong River__